Charles Henry Allan Bennett: Brotherly bonds of all mankind

 During this time Albert Edmunds helped to promote the journal, he too openly hoped for a synthesis between the east and the west.
 Edmunds acceptance of the position of America representative to the Society, was more humanitarian "I have taken this Rangoon representativeship so as to be useful and justify my existence."
 Further explaining "I am not a Buddhist, but a philosopher who believes that a knowledge of Buddhism will liberalize Christianity ..."
 Tweed further explaining Edmund's rationale "it seemed to be capable of broadening Christianity and fusing cultures."
 So Edmunds became the person of note in North America and at the same time Anagarika Dharmapala and one J. F. McKechnie became inspired after reading Metteyya's article 'Nibbana'.
 McKechnie stated "It seemed to me couched in a fine style of English and moderate, rational, clear and convincing in its argument", he was inspired and moved, saying "It hit me where I lived".
 McKechnie soon answered and appeal and became sub-editor of the journal, and within some years had himself left to Burma to become Bhikkhu Sīlācāra.

-It can be said that the Illustrated Review, while fitful due to Metteyyas illness, was a success.
-Thought pioneer James Allen, author of As a Man Thinketh, Rhys Davis, Shwe Zan Aung, Paul Carus, J. F. M'Kechnie, Cassius Pereira and Maung Khin (barrister from Rangoon whom was later a Chief Justice of the High Court) are a glance at some of the contributing authors in the first few publications.
-Mrs. Hla Oung who was the sponsor of Metteyya hut in Ceylon, who was daughter of the late Sitkegyi Oo Tawlay, wife of Oo Hla Oung (Controller of the Indian Treasuries), also is in the first issue an article entitled "The Women of Burma".
+While fitful due to Metteyya's illness, the Illustrated Review was considered a success.
+Thought pioneer James Allen (author of As a Man Thinketh), Rhys Davis, Shwe Zan Aung, Paul Carus, J. F. M'Kechnie, Cassius Pereira and Maung Khin (barrister from Rangoon whom was later a Chief Justice of the High Court) are some of the contributing authors in the first few publications.
+Mrs. Hla Oung who was the sponsor of Metteyya hut in Ceylon, who was daughter of the late Sitkegyi Oo Tawlay, wife of Oo Hla Oung (Controller of the Indian Treasuries), also appears in the first issue in an article entitled "The Women of Burma".

 Due to said distributions there were only six issues of Buddhism printed between 1903 and 1908.
 Harris details the principles underlining the missionary and international vision outlined in the first issue.
 One, "to set before the world the true principles of our Religion" to give rise to "wide-spread acceptance among the peoples of the West" its true practice as a vehicle to promote general happiness.
 Two and three set to encourage wholehearted humanitarian activities and to further those interested in ever growing numbers to unite under common brotherly bonds of all mankind in alignment with True Buddhist ideals.